 “To see my vision a reality is incredibly rewarding.
 I feel I have created a totally unique space which combines modern living with all the authentic elements of the original space in this listed building.
 The mix of surface finishes, both original and new, add texture and character, creating some natural zoning to the different spaces whilst maintaining the open plan feel.
-I love the warm tones the wood floors have added to the bedroom spaces.
-It adds a cosiness to the bedroom, despite the open plan nature.
+I love the warm tones… it adds a cosiness to the bedroom, despite the open plan nature.

 “The Panneau feature wall has also worked so well to create a striking full height wall that brings both levels together as one.”